 And don’t sacrifice what’s priceless.

-“If you risk something that is important to you for something that is unimportant to you, it just does not make sense.”
+“If you risk something that is important to you for something that is unimportant to you, it just does not make sense.”Warren Buffett

-That may sound stupidly obvious, but who hasn’t made such stupid risks?
+But who hasn’t made such stupid risks?

 “Planning is important, but the most important part of every plan is to plan on the plan not going according to plan.”Morgan Housel